epoberezkin/poberezkin.com/posts/2021-04-21-What I wish somebody told me when I was learning Haskell.md

 ### Do NOT use algebraic effects (yet)

-I am talking about about an approach to modelling operations via data structures, that is provided by several libraries: polysemy, fused-effects, etc. [6]
+I am talking about about an approach to modelling operations via data structures, that is provided by several libraries: polysemy, fused-effects, etc. [^effects]

 The exception is when you work at some company that uses them already, and you have people to save you when you get stuck implementing any non-trivial scenario.